AndersDeath/diary2/000-current.md

 Today I did a lot of things but mostly I played with ai tools.
 Andrey Odintsov advised me deliberate model which is different.
 It generates amazing pictures without any difficulties.
 It's cool.
 I also have to start editing of the video tomorrow.
 I avoid it as I can.
 The latest trip was so hard that I don't want to come back to it.
 I feel much better after starting of stretching exercises.
 Parkos rejected me that is bad news but not so.
 I also try to concentrate my effort to positive direction.
 I recalled about stoic philosophy and I try to keep it.

 # 26 May - Saturday - Kaş - 240 day of immigration

+Today I had a really nice weekend day.
+We were at nice ruined hotel on peninsula in Kash.
+I liked to walk there and tool a lot of nice photos.